arobertn/airgradient-to-influx/README.md

 - Calculate the average of all measurements
 - Post the averaged data to InfluxDB with a timestamp at the midpoint of the collection window
+- Adjust the LED and display brightness according to the default schedule of Airgradient cloud
 - Repeat indefinitely

 This could be run on a router, NAS, Raspberry pi, etc. with `nohup` or through